Consensys/orchestrate/README.md

 # Common

-Implementat common elements used through core stack such as handlers and infrastructures.
+Implements common elements used through core stack such as handlers and infrastructures.

 ## Installation